You may be able to claim Industrial Injuries Disablement Benefit (IIDB) if:

 You can get a full list of illnesses from your regional Industrial Injuries Disablement Benefit centre.

-You can’t claim Industrial Injuries Disablement Benefit if you were self-employed.
+You cannot claim Industrial Injuries Disablement Benefit if you were self-employed.